syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Zooming.md

 ---
 layout : post
-title: Zooming and Panning in Syncfusion SfImageEditor in Xamarin.Android
+title: Zooming and Panning in Syncfusion<sup>&reg;</sup> SfImageEditor in Xamarin.Android
-description: Learn how to perform Zooming and panning image in Syncfusion Xamarin.Android ImageEditor Control, its elements, and more. platform : xamarin.android control : ImageEditor documentation : ug
+description: Learn how to perform Zooming and panning image in Syncfusion<sup>&reg;</sup> Xamarin.Android ImageEditor Control, its elements, and more. platform : xamarin.android control : ImageEditor documentation : ug